Skip to main content

 The classification rectangle or square may only be used where the combination box would not be legible.

-Films classified under Australian broadcast legislation and deemed under the Classification Act must display markings as per Schedule 1 of the Markings Determination:
+Films classified under Australian broadcast legislation can retain the original broadcaster's decision under the Classification Act.
+They must display markings as per Schedule 1 of the Markings Determination:

 Decisions with consumer advice